thegooddocsproject/website-hugo/README.md

 ### CLI Instructions

 These are the step-by-step instructions one can execute to configure a local environment.
+Note: This does use a git submodule for the Docsy theme, so using the correct git clone command is important.

 ```shell
 # Installs the Hugo Binary that will be used to build and run the Hugo Server